Samra761/acoustic-pdm/README.md

 # Acoustic Predictive Maintenance of Industrial Motors and Bearings

 Spectrogram-based anomaly detection and fault classification from microphone and vibration sensor data, using the MAFAULDA (Machinery Fault Database) dataset.
-Built for the ITSOLERA AI internship, Project 02.
+Built for the ITSOLERA ML internship, Project 02.

 ## Problem